suyashkhare2104/opsly_tf_code_modifier/README.md

 ## Overview

 This application provides a web interface for analyzing Terraform repositories and generating code modifications based on natural language instructions.
-It leverages Google's Gemini AI models to understand your Terraform codebase and implement requested changes.
+It leverages Google's Gemini AI models to understand your Terraform codebase and implement requested changes, enhanced with vector embeddings for intelligent file selection.

 ## Features

 - **Repository Analysis**: Clone and analyze Terraform repositories to build dependency graphs
-- **Intelligent File Identification**: Identify relevant files for a specific modification request
+- **Intelligent File Identification**: Identify relevant files for a specific modification request using both AI and vector similarity
 - **AI-Powered Code Generation**: Generate code modifications using Gemini AI models
 - **Interactive Visualization**: View dependency graphs of your Terraform modules
 - **Web Interface**: User-friendly Streamlit interface for easy interaction
+- **Semantic Search**: Find relevant files using vector embeddings and similarity matching

 ## How It Works